What does “abunai” mean in Japanese?

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.

-From these two components, we can understand that “abunakute” is literally the te form of “abunai”.
-In Japanese, te forms of words have some important roles.
+From these two parts, we can understand that “abunakute” is literally the te form of “abunai”.
+In Japanese, te-formed words have some important roles.
 One of them is make smooth connections of words.
-Actually, “abunakute” is very useful when we want to use “abunai” before another adjective or a verb with a smooth connection.
+So, “abunakute” is very useful when we want to use “abunai” in front of another adjective, a verb, or an auxiliary verb.
 Let me explain this usage through the example sentence below.

 Example #4: how to say “dangerous and” in Japanese

-kare no unten wa abunakute kowai – 彼の運転は危なくて怖い (かれのうんてんはあぶなくてこわい)
+kanojo no unten wa itsumo abunakute kowai – 彼女の運転はいつも危なくて怖い (かのじょのうんてんはいつもあぶなくてこわい)

 Below are the new words used in the example sentence.